mckinney/frontend-dev-exercise/README.md

 # Frontend Excercise

-The following exercise is an excerpt from a game we developed for a client, and a good example of a project we might work on as a team.
+Th following exercise is an excerpt from a game we developed for a client, and a good example of a project we might work on as a team.

 ## Submission Instructions